 I was promptly arrested.

 No warning or ticket or summons.
-Just handcuffed and carted off to jail, where I spent the next eight hours contemplating, as my mother would say, “the error of my ways.”
+Just handcuffed and carted off to jail, where I spent the next eight hours contemplating the error of my ways.

 I stayed off the streets until my court date, in which the case was dismissed with the wave of a hand and the flick of a stamp.
 Feeling a new sense of confidence, I added the copies of my dismissal to my portfolio of documents and went back to the streets.
 Within twenty minutes, I was approached by the police again.
 This time, I wasn’t worried.
 I gave them my (now fatter) folder, knowing full well that this was a miscommunication and I would be conducting free enterprise momentarily.

 So, when the officer instructed me to put my hands behind my back and handcuffed me, I demanded an explanation.
 His words, and I quote: “Just because it was dismissed, doesn’t make it legal.”